UNITARIAN UNIVERSALIST FELLOWSHIP OF MADISON COUNTY

 At each annual meeting a Governing Board shall be chosen by ballot and shall be comprised of a president, a vice president, a secretary, a treasurer and a member at large, all of whom shall hold their offices for two-year staggered terms, to begin immediately upon election and to end on June 30th two years following, who shall perform the duties usually pertaining to these offices.
 In odd years, the terms of the president and secretary shall start/end.
 In even years, the terms of the vice-president, treasurer, and member-at-large shall start/end.
 No board member shall serve more than two consecutive terms in the same position.
 All members of the Board must be members of the Fellowship.

 A Nominations Committee of three voting members, only one of whom may be a member of the Board, shall also be elected at the annual meeting.
 Members of the Nominations Committee shall serve a two-year term.
 In odd years, two of the three members shall start/end their term.
 In even years, one member shall start/end his/her term.
 Nominations Committee members shall serve not more than two consecutive (two-year) terms.
 The Nominations Committee shall seek to offer a minimum of two (2) candidates for each open position.
+The Nominations Committee shall announce (in verbal and digital form) each candidate’s decision to run at the earliest opportunity, so that the congregation shall have every opportunity to weigh their own decision both about running and voting.

 ARTICLE VI.
 Meetings